Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

          authentication: (ACPMobileVisitorAuthenticationState) authenticationState;
 ```

- *identifiers*  is a dictionary that contains IDs with the Identifier type as the key, and the string identifier as the value.
+The *identifiers* dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.

-If either the `identifier type` or `identifier` has null or empty string values, the identifier is ignored by the Identity extension.
+If any of the identifier pairs contains an empty or null value as the `identifier type` or `identifier`, then it will be ignored.

- *authenticationState* (VisitorIDAuthenticationState) value indicating authentication state for the user contaisn one of the `VisitorID.AuthenticationState` values:
+The *authenticationState (VisitorIDAuthenticationState)*  indicates the authentication state of the user and contains one of the `VisitorID.AuthenticationState` values:
- * `ACPMobileVisitorAuthenticationStateAuthenticated`
+* `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
- * `ACPMobileVisitorAuthenticationStateLoggedOut`
+* `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
- * `ACPMobileVisitorAuthenticationStateUnknown`
+* `ACPMobileVisitorAuthenticationState.UNKNOWN`

 #### Examples